andrewiggins/DeadlockAspNetTest/README.md

 # DeadlockAspNetTest

-Sandbox to demonstrate various situations in which ASP.Net MVC 5 (not Core) may fail
+Sandbox to demonstrate various situations in which WPF & ASP.Net MVC 5 (not Core) may deadlock with async/await patterns

 ## Brief Summary